|Tom’s burger and fries at Donde Bocha Antogeria in Atenas. I ate the little side cup of guacamole.|

 |Tom liked Imperial beer made in Costa Rica.|

-During a one or two week vacation in a country, the traveler’s perspective may be entirely different as opposed to that which we experience over a three-month period.
+During a one or two-week vacation in a country, the traveler’s perspective may be entirely different from what we experience over three months.
 Their goal is generally to pack in as many tours, shopping and dining experiences as possible.

 Often tourists bring along an extra empty piece of luggage to contain their purchases.
 We often see this on cruises where many focus their attention on shopping and dining at each port of call.
 This surely must be fun for those who find it enhances their experiences.

 For us, such an objective is far removed from our reality.
-We rarely make any purchases, although we may wander through shopping areas in certain ports of call, more for photo ops and sharing the experience with our readers than to purchase anything.
+Although we may wander through shopping areas in certain ports of call, we rarely make any purchases more for photo ops and sharing the experience with our readers than to purchase anything.

 |After lunch, when Charlie took off to shop, we visited the Central Market in downtown Atenas.|